dnoland/getkong.org/app/docs/0.10.x/auth.md

 undefined if they are mixed.

 **NOTE 2**: When using the `AND` method, the last plugin executed will be the one setting the credentials passed to the upstream service.
-With the `OR` method, it will be the first plugin that succesfully authenticates the consumer, or the last plugin that will set its configured anonymous consumer.
+With the `OR` method, it will be the first plugin that successfully authenticates the consumer, or the last plugin that will set its configured anonymous consumer.

 **NOTE 3**: When using the OAuth2 plugin in an `AND` fashion, then also the OAuth2 endpoints for requesting